EchoMAV/mk1docs/docs/index.md

 ![Servo 12](https://github.com/EchoMAV/mk1docs/assets/155487175/2fa35279-f97f-4a48-9e48-de4fc830c785)
 13. Place the new servo into the servo jig.
 Note the servo horn might not be perfectly centered in the slot in the jig.
 ![Servo 13](https://github.com/EchoMAV/mk1docs/assets/155487175/9c0dab8d-0e00-4e95-a26d-7fb31eda67af)
 14. Press the adjust knob then rotate the pulse knob to center the servo horn to the slot in the jig.
-This positions the servo horn to 90 deg to the servo when the servo is in the neutral position.
+In this position the servo horn is 90 deg to the servo when the servo is in the neutral position.
 Press the adjustment knob when servo horn is centered.
 ![Servo 14](https://github.com/EchoMAV/mk1docs/assets/155487175/8c6853a0-6d8c-4f2a-a64f-532948d135d4)
 15. Using the adjustment knob select the left position then press the adjustment knob.
-Slowly turn the pulse know until value is set to -90 then press the adjust knob.
+Slowly turn the pulse knob until value is set to -90 then press the adjust knob.
 Using the adjustment knob select the right position then press the adjustment knob.
 Slowly turn the pulse knob until value is set to 90 then press the adjust knob.
 Then press the back button.